pwhittlesea/pwhittlesea.github.com/content/posts/2025-01-11-new-zealand-6/index.md

 The tour of southern island was set to be far more 'outdoorsy'; focusing on the natural beauty of New Zealand.

-## Tuesday 11<sup>th</sup>: The South Island
+## Tuesday 11^th^: The South Island

-{% include map.html name="wellington-to-queenstown" %}
+{{< map name="wellington-to-queenstown" >}}

-I remember Tuesday the 11<sup>th</sup> because it's the day of the holiday I woke up at 3am, sat bolt upright in bed, realising that the name I booked the tour under was not the same as the name on my passport[^1].
+I remember Tuesday the 11^th^ because it's the day of the holiday I woke up at 3am, sat bolt upright in bed, realising that the name I booked the tour under was not the same as the name on my passport[^1].

 [^1]: I am holding on to my EU burgundy passport until the day it expires.